Lent 2023 | February 22 - April 6

 We want your family to understand and celebrate the whole story of Easter.
 Put these events on your schedule:

-Easter Services [April 17at 9 & 10:30am] - two identical family-oriented worship services on Easter Sunday with childcare provided.
+Easter Services [April 9 at 10:30am] - family-oriented worship services on Easter Sunday.
 We celebrate the resurrection with fun and energetic LiveOak style worship gatherings.